Roogoja farm is known to be the northernmost breeding nursery for clematises.

 In 1992, Roogoja's collection garden was named one of the biggest large-flowering clematis collection in Europe.

-We are taking orders from our EU customers for mail order plants from 1st of November to 20th of April.
-The packages will be sent from 10th of April to 10 of May.
+We are taking orders from our EU customers for mail order plants.
+The packages will be sent from 10th of April.

 Clematises breeded in Roogoja are very popular in Finland, Sweeden, Baltics and northen Russia.